-- 35. Inclusion: Sensitization of training partners for effecting the inclusion of vulnerable groups in accordance with the policies and guidelines existing in the county.
-A precise strategy/ directive backed up by appropriate incentives and disincentives is essential towards this. - 36.
-Limited training centers: There are limited number of training centers existing in the rural, tribal and LWE areas and hence not sufficient to cater to the needs fully.
+39. Inclusion: Sensitization of training partners for effecting the inclusion of vulnerable groups in accordance with the policies and guidelines existing in the county.
+A precise strategy/ directive backed up by appropriate incentives and disincentives is essential towards this.

+40. Limited training centers: There are limited number of training centers existing in the rural, tribal and LWE areas and hence not sufficient to cater to the needs fully.
 So, alternative and innovative approaches to reach these areas are recommended.
-This could include: (i) inviting, and incentivizing, successful corporate/private sector agencies to launch operation; (ii) appropriate usage of ICT; and (iii) linking the existing centers with a high performing training provider thereby ensuring dual exposure. - 37.
-Choice of the Programs: Need to re-visit and re-model, as appropriate, the trades offered, especially in the rural/ tribal/ LWE areas, so as to ensure that they are market oriented.
-Delineation of such requirements local, state, national and international- be made upfront and programs should be planned accordingly.
+This could include: (i) inviting, and incentivizing, successful corporate/ private sector agencies to launch operation; (ii) appropriate usage of ICT; and (iii) linking the existing centers with a high performing training provider thereby ensuring dual exposure.

+41. Choice of the Programs: Need to re-visit and re-model, as appropriate, the trades offered, especially in the rural/ tribal/ LWE areas, so as to ensure that they are market oriented.
+Delineation of such requirements - local, state, national and international-- be made upfront and programs should be planned accordingly.
 This will also enable attracting local youth.
-Emphasis should be on need based customized courses in sectors such as civil construction, agriculture and allied activities, local crafts, retailing etc., that provide employment to youth locally. - 38.
-Women Participation: Market driven and/ or entrepreneurial development oriented programs need to be designed and offered. - 39.
-Mobilization and Counseling: Need to draw and adopt innovative and alternative methods of reaching out to the youth in the remote rural, tribal and LWE areas. - 40.
-Incentives: Providing or continuing incentives such as stipend, travel cost, boarding and lodging facilities to motivate women and vulnerable sections.
+Emphasis should be on need based customized courses in sectors such as civil construction, agriculture and allied activities, local crafts, retailing etc., that provide employment to youth locally.

+42. Women Participation: Market driven and/ or entrepreneurial development oriented programs need to be designed and offered.

+43. Mobilization and Counseling: Need to draw and adopt innovative and alternative methods of reaching out to the youth in the remote rural, tribal and LWE areas.

+44. Incentives: Providing or continuing incentives such as stipend, travel cost, boarding and lodging facilities to motivate women and vulnerable sections.

-- 41. Training Materials and Trainers: Ensuring availability of teaching and learning material in the local languages.
-Providing preference in hiring the local youth and undergo training of trainers for imparting training in the tribal and LWE affected areas. - 42.
-Migrant Laborers: Allowing the migrant laborers to register and undergo the training course in any state in the country. - 43.
-Management Information System: Strengthening the existing system for tracking enrolment, retention and placement of youth from the vulnerable groups. - 44.
-Institutional Coordination: Ensuring effective inter-institutional coordination, especially between central and state agencies, as well as among government departments, industry, private sector, corporate, training providers, NGOs and other stakeholders at various levels. - 45.
-Lands: Prepare a guideline note on how to secure lands for the construction of civil works. - 46.
-Action Plan on Environmental and Social Aspects
+45. Training Materials and Trainers: Ensuring availability of teaching and learning material in the local languages.
+Providing preference in hiring the local youth and undergo training of trainers for imparting training in the tribal and LWE affected areas.

+46. Migrant Labour: Allowing the migrant labour to register and undergo the training course in any state in the country.

+47. Management Information System: Strengthening the existing system for tracking enrolment, retention and placement of youth from the vulnerable groups.

+48. Institutional Coordination: Ensuring effective inter-institutional coordination, especially between central and state agencies, as well as among government departments, industry, private sector, corporate, training providers, NGOs and other stakeholders at various levels.

+49. Lands: Prepare a guideline note on how to secure lands for the construction of civil works.

 Action Who Time line Completion

-will do Measurement
+Environmental Aspects will do Measurement

-Environmental Aspects
+Green Building MSDE Before Guidelines on 'Green

+Certification.
+MODE Negotiations Building Certification

+Prepare and share guidelines regotiations for New Skill

+on adoption of Green Building Development Centers'

+Certification with all prepared and shared

+implementing agencies with all stakeholders

+(NSDC, SSCs, SSDMs, involved in

+Corporates, PWDs, etc.) likely development of new

+to be involved in development training/skill

+of new training/skill development centers.

+development centers.

-Strengthening of affiliation MSDE, Within 3 months of 'Model' criteria and
+Strengthening of affiliation MSDE, Within 3 months 'Model' criteria and

-criteria and monitoring of NSDC effectiveness formats developed and
+criteria and monitoring of NSDC of formats developed

-training providers on shared with SSCs and
+training providers on commencement and shared with SSCs

-environmental aspects.
-SSDMs.
+environmental aspects. and SSDMs.

 Prepare and share 'model'

 criteria and formats for

 affiliation and monitoring of

 Training Providers.

-Strengthening adoption of MSDE Within 3 months of $\mathcal{C}$
+Strengthening adoption of MSDE Within 3 months Standard guidelines

-crowd management guidelines. effectiveness developed and shared
+crowd management of developed and shared

+guidelines. commencement with SSDMs.

-Standard guidelines for public with SSDMs.
+Standard guidelines for public

 safety at job/employment/skill

 registration fairs are to be

 adopted.
+1105 -

-Strengthening of NOSs/QPs NSDC, Ongoing (to match Updated NOSs/QPs
+Strengthening of NOSs/QPs NSDC, Ongoing (to Updated NOSs/QPs

-with regard to integration of SSCs with the revision include updated EHS
+with regard to integration of SSCs match with the include updated EHS

-EHS. process of aspects that are specific
+EHS. revision process aspects that are

-Review of NOSs/QPs and NOSs/QPs) to the sector and job-
+Review of NOSs/QPs and of NOSs/QPs) specific to the sector

-strengthening of EHS aspects. role.
+strengthening of EHS aspects. and job-role.

-Social Aspects Social Aspects

-Lands .
-Prepare and share with MSDE Before Note on Rules

-all the implementing agencies SSDMs Negotiations Governing Securing

-approach and methodology for lands for civil

-securing lands for civil works construction prepared,

-adopted, and shared with

-all the relevant

-stakeholders.